HaukeBartsch/heat/readme.md

    The --temp1 and --temp0 switches will fix the temperatures for labels in the volume to low and high.
-The --simulate switch identifies label for which the heat distribution will be computed.
+The --simulate switch identifies label for which the heat distribution will be simulated.

-   Most likely you will want to specify the --distancefield <N> option to generate individual label based on the calculated distances.
-The segments are created so that each has approximately the same number of voxel.
+   Most likely you will want to specify the --label <N> option to generate individual label based on the calculated distances.
+The segments are created so that each region has approximately the same number of voxel.
+This operation can only succeed if the simulation resulted in a suffient number of voxel for each range of temperature values.

    Example:
-     heat --verbose on aseg.mgz --t0 1 --t0 2 --t1 4 --s 3 -s 5 --distancefield 3
+     heat --verbose on aseg.mgz --t0 1 --t0 2 --t1 4 --s 3 -s 5 --label 3

 OPTIONS:
    --temp0, --t0 [--temp0 option --temp0 option]	Identify segments which have a low temperature.
 Can be specified more than once.